Pumpkin Pie Minis are the most delicious, delightful autumn dessert: Adorable, inviting, easy-as-pie to make & serve, & full of pumpkin spice!

-Why Wait For Pumpkin Pie?
+Why Wait for Pumpkin Pie?

 But Halloween-style Jack O’Lanterns show up in grocery stores, at farmers’ markets, and at pumpkin-patch events, long before that big fall feast day.

 So it’s true that Halloween kicks off Pumpkin Season Official, am I right?
 This means pumpkin pie fits right in for Trick-or-Treat season.
+And it keeps on being a way to win at dessert time, all through the fall and winter months.

 Pumpkin pie filling is a standard recipe we almost know by heart.
 As baking goes, it’s easy to get it good, to get it right.
 I like to add a little extra goodness by using brown sugar along with granulated, and by including syrup in my pumpkin pies.
 There’s a bouquet of spices to bring.